A vs B in Round Rock ISD, and the Price Gap Might Surprise You

 Redbud Elementary: Strong B at a Fraction of the Price

-Redbud serves 552 students from more established and affordable neighborhoods in the Round Rock area.
-The housing stock includes a mix of 2000s era homes and some newer construction, but the price points are dramatically more accessible.
-At $379,990, the Redbud zone gives you a solid B rated school in Round Rock ISD at a price that many first time buyers can actually reach.
+Redbud serves 587 students from more established and affordable neighborhoods near Ty Cobb Place, off University Boulevard.
+The housing stock around Avery Centre, Salerno, and the surrounding subdivisions includes a mix of 2000s era homes and some newer construction, with price points that are dramatically more accessible.
+With area medians in the $360,000 to $400,000 range, the Redbud zone gives you a solid B rated school in Round Rock ISD at a price that many first time buyers can actually reach.
 The feeder path goes through CPL Robert P Hernandez Middle School to Stony Point High School.

 The Neighborhoods

 The contrast here is stark.
 Blackland Prairie’s neighborhoods are shiny and new with master planned amenities.
 Redbud’s neighborhoods are established and lived in, with mature trees and a neighborhood feel that takes years to develop.
-The $295,000 price gap buys you newer construction and slightly better TEA scores, but not dramatically better educational outcomes.
+The price gap of roughly $125,000 to $165,000 between the two zones buys you newer construction and a higher TEA letter grade, but not dramatically better educational outcomes.

 Browse all homes zoned to Blackland Prairie or homes zoned to Redbud Elementary.